Robert-Walsh/media/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run start:server`

+Runs the server hosted by json-server containing the User, Album, and Photos data.

 ### `npm run build`